vanHeemstraSystems/architecture-decision-records-management/VISUALISATION.md

 ![adr_list.png](./images/adr_list.png)

-NOTE: If you get the browser to tell you that it cannot open the page, notice The connection refusal happens because you are running the container inside GitHub Codespaces.
+NOTE: If you get the browser to tell you that it cannot open the page, notice the connection refusal happens because you are running the container inside GitHub Codespaces.

 When a service runs on port `8080` inside a virtual codespace environment, it cannot be accessed directly via your computer's local network at https://localhost:8080.
 Instead, GitHub routes it through a secure web proxy URL.